Kumarsanu40437/Task-Management-System/README.md

 Task Management Application
-This Task Management Application is a comprehensive solution developed using Java Spring Boot.
-It features robust user authentication, session management and CRUD operations, all backed by secure and scalable technologies.
-Below is a detailed description of the application, which can be used for your README file on GitHub.

 Overview

-The Task Management Application is designed to streamline task management processes with the following key features:
+The Task Management Application is a comprehensive solution built using Java Spring Boot to streamline task management.
+It offers secure authentication, session management, CRUD operations, and automated email notifications, all backed by scalable technologies.

-User Authentication with JWT: Secure token-based authentication for login and logout.
-Session Management with Redis: Efficient and scalable session storage for token validation and expiry.
-Admin-Only User Creation: Role-based authorization allowing only admins to create new users.
-RESTful API for Task Management: Comprehensive endpoints for creating, reading, updating, and deleting tasks, all secured using JWT tokens.
-MongoDB for Data Storage: Flexible and scalable NoSQL database using MongoDB Atlas.
-Automated Email Notifications: Email notifications using JavaMailSender and scheduled cron jobs.
-Documentation
-For detailed API documentation, please visit the Postman documentation.

 Features

-1. User Authentication with JWT
+🔐 User Authentication with JWT

-Implements secure token-based authentication.
+Secure token-based authentication using JWT.

-Supports login and logout functionalities.
+Login and logout functionalities.

-2. Session Management with Redis
+🚀 Session Management with Redis

 Uses Redis for efficient and scalable session storage.

-Manages token validation and expiry.
+Ensures token validation and expiry.

-3. Admin-Only User Creation
-Role-based access control ensures that only admins can create new users.
-Enhances security and user management.
+👮 Role-Based Access Control

+Admin-only user creation for better security.

+Restricts access to sensitive endpoints.

-4. RESTful API for Task Management
+📝 RESTful API for Task Management

-Provides endpoints for creating, reading, updating, and deleting tasks.
-All endpoints are secured using JWT tokens to ensure data security.
+CRUD operations (Create, Read, Update, Delete) for tasks.

+JWT token security for all API endpoints.

-5. MongoDB for Data Storage
+💾 MongoDB for Data Storage

-Utilizes MongoDB Atlas for flexible and scalable NoSQL data storage.
+Uses MongoDB Atlas (NoSQL) for scalable and flexible data storage.

 Ensures high availability and performance.

-6. Automated Email Notifications
+📩 Automated Email Notifications

-Integrates JavaMailSender for sending automated email notifications.
+Uses JavaMailSender for automated email notifications.

-Uses scheduled cron jobs for timely email delivery as per task due date.
+Scheduled cron jobs send reminders for task due dates.

-Automatic email will be send to the users having task assigned and if task is not completed.
+Emails are sent to users with assigned tasks and pending tasks.

-Technologies Used
+🛠 Technologies Used

-Java
+Java 17+

-Spring Boot
+Spring Boot (Spring Security, Spring Data, Spring Mail)
-Spring Java Mail Sender
-Spring Security

 JWT (JSON Web Token)

-Redis
+Redis (Session Management)

-MongoDB
+MongoDB Atlas

+Gradle

-Prerequisites
+📌 Prerequisites

+Ensure you have the following installed before running the project:

 Java 17 or higher

 Gradle

-MongoDB
+MongoDB Atlas (or a local MongoDB instance)

 Redis

-Any IDE
+Any IDE (IntelliJ, VS Code, Eclipse)

-Contribution
-If you would like to contribute to the project, please fork it.
-I will send you the gradle.properties file.
-You can also reach out to me via email at
+📜 License

+This project is licensed under the MIT License.